AshBrockway/skynet-for-dummies/README.md

 execute.py - file used to run entire model, developed for when an optimal policy is trained to, not fully functioning.

-test.ipynb - main file used for execution, produces test plots.
-Must put test file in same director as weights.
-For optimal performance, make sure you are using a machine with a GPU.
+test.ipynb - main file used for execution, also produces test plots.

 job.py - code to randomly generate jobs and jobsets based on parameters within parameters.py.